MMB3000/Schroedinger/README.md

 --------Schroedinger---------

 Author: Miguel Bengala
 Description: Solves the Schroedinger equation and returns wave function as an output

-How to compile this project:
+How to compile and this project:
-Linux, using g++, with Makefile included in the project
+On Linux and using g++, it can be compiled with the Makefile included in the project and then run on the terminal  ./Schroedinger